SlimBloodworth/Michelle-Renee-Certifications/README.md

 ## Acknowledgments

-Google Learn, SkillUp, Udemy all have been very wonderful resources for education and certifications.
-Colt Steele is currently one of my top picks for a teacher and his courses on Udemy are fantastic.
-GitHub Learning Lab is priceless for anyone in software development or looking to get into software development.
+Google Learn, Simplilearn, Udemy all have been very wonderful resources for education and certifications, and a great way to skillup.